marian42/mesh_to_sdf/README.md

 ### Voxelize a mesh

 The `mesh_to_voxels` function creates an N ✕ N ✕ N array of SDF values.
-In this example, a mesh reconstructed using Marching Cubes and then rendered.
+In this example, a mesh is reconstructed using Marching Cubes and then rendered.

 ```python
 from mesh_to_sdf import mesh_to_voxels